Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Introduction

-While Taylor \& Stone \cite{taylor-transfer} mention multi-agent settings as an interesting application area for transfer (cf.\ also the related survey \cite{velo}), there is also a particular survey of da Silva and Costa \cite{silva}, which discusses transfer for multi-agent RL.
-In general, whereas we will concentrate on MDPs in which all agents share common transition functions that only depend on the chosen action by each individual agent, the survey considers more complex scenarios where transitions depend on the joint actions chosen by the agents.
-This also gives rise to different goals reaching from Nash equlibria and cooperative learning to adversarial settings in which one is interested in algorithms for a single self-interested agent.
+While Taylor \& Stone \cite{taylor-transfer} mention multi-agent settings as an interesting application area for transfer (cf.\ the related survey \cite{velo}), there is also a particular survey of da Silva and Costa \cite{silva}, which discusses transfer for multi-agent RL.
+In general, whereas we will concentrate on MDPs in which all agents share a common transition function that only depends on the chosen action by each individual agent, work on multi-agent RL (MARL) settings often rather considers the more complex \textit{stochastic game} scenario where transitions depend on the joint actions chosen by the agents.
+This also gives rise to different goals ranging from Nash equilibria and cooperative learning to adversarial settings in which one is interested in algorithms for a single self-interested agent.
+Applications for such settings can be e.g.\ found in game playing, fleet balance, autonomous driving, or robotics, see \cite{MARL_overview,MARL_deep,MARLPPO}.
+Research on transfer learning in MARL settings often provides general frameworks and architectures~\cite{MATLYang,MATLZhou}, also for cross-task transfer \cite{shi-lateraltransfer-marl}, however there are hardly any general results available.

+Our approach rather fits the inter-agent transfer learning setting discussed in the survey \cite{dasi-interagent-transfer}: Rather than having a single agent that transfers knowledge of its previous tasks, we have several agents simultaneously learning from each other.
+In our setting they are solving different tasks, however do this in the same environment.

+Although only loosely related to our research, we briefly point out some work on transfer in multi-agent \textit{deep} RL.
+In general, transfer in (single-agent) deep RL has its own specific challenges, the survey of~\cite{zhu-deeptransfer} provides a brief overview of different topics and methods.
+A respective survey on multi-agent deep RL is also available~\cite{du-madeeprl}, a more recent review focuses on the cooperative setting~\cite{oro-coop-madeeprl}.
+As theoretical results are already scarce for deep RL, we are not aware of any respective guarantees in the more general multi-agent settings.

+More importantly, the setting of multiple agents collaborating on a single problem has been dealt with in the literature under various different names.
+In \textit{fleet learning}, the agents do not interact with each other, but instead act at the same time in similar environments.
+This is used in practice for various uniform machines with slight differences in manufacturing, such as wind farms~\cite{verstraetenFleet}.
+Unlike that, in our setting, the agents share the environment but may have completely different tasks.

+In \textit{distributed learning} one aims to scale up learning by using multiple parallel agents on the same task, see e.g.~\cite{DistributedImpala}.
+This idea has also been used for more difficult learning settings such as POMDPs~\cite{distrRL-POMDP}.
+We generally consider the agents having different tasks, however also show some improvements in theory and experiments when all agents try to solve the same task.
+Moreover, we are not aware of any other work that considers regret in a distributed RL setting.

+Another related concept is \textit{federated learning}, which however puts more emphasis on different topics such as privacy and limiting the amount of data that is shared, see \cite{FedRLsurvey,Federated2022}, which is something that is not relevant in our setting.